Canon 6D Mark II vs 1DX

 Feature comparison: Canon 6D Mark II vs 1DX

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 6D Mark II and the 1DX are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1DX offers a wider field of view (100%) than the one in the 6D Mark II (98%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1DX has a higher magnification (0.76x vs 0.72x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 6D Mark II and Canon 1D X in connection with corresponding information for a sample of similar cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 6D Mark II has a touchscreen, while the 1DX has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The 6D Mark II has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the 1DX does not have a selfie-screen.